-A student's dress, grooming and appearance, including but not limited to hair style/color, jewelry, make-up, and nails, shall:
+A student's dress, grooming and appearance, including but not limited to hair style/color, jewelry, make-up and nails, shall:

-- Be safe, appropriate, and not disrupt or interfere with the educational environment; - Include footwear at all times; footwear that is a safety hazard will not be allowed; - Wear uniforms or other safety equipment/attire required for specific educational environment. - Refrain from wearing brief and/or see-through garments; - Ensure that undergarments are not exposed and are covered with outer clothing; - Not include items that are vulgar, obscene, libelous or denigrate others on account of a person's race, gender (including identity and expression), ethnicity, religion, age, political affiliation, sexual orientation, national origin, color, weight, religious practice, sex, or disability; - Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities; - Not display or wear anything signifying gang affiliation;
+- 1. Be safe, appropriate and not disrupt or interfere with the educational program; - 2.
+Refrain from wearing brief and/or see-through garments; - 3.
+Ensure that undergarments are not exposed and are completely covered with outer clothing; - 4.
+Include footwear at all times; footwear that is a safety hazard will not be allowed; - 5.
+Not include items that are vulgar, obscene, libelous or denigrate others on account of a person's race, gender (including identity and expression), ethnicity, religion, age, political affiliation, sexual orientation, national origin, color, weight, religious practice, sex, or disability; - 6.
+Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities; - 7.
+Not display or wear anything signifying gang affiliation. - 8.
+Wear uniforms or other safety equipment/attire required for specific programs.

-While the CVES administration may require students participating in physical education classes to wear certain types of clothing such as sneakers, socks, shorts, and tee shirts, they may not prescribe a specific brand which students must buy.
+While the CVES administration may require students participating in physical education classes to wear certain types of clothing such as sneakers, socks, shorts and tee shirts, they may not prescribe a specific brand which students must buy.